Red Thomas

-Robert William "Red" Thomas (April 25, 1898 – March 22, 1962) was a center fielder in Major League Baseball.
+Robert William "Red" Thomas (April 25, 1898 – March 22, 1962) was an American center fielder in Major League Baseball.
 He played for the Chicago Cubs.

 Early years

 Born in Lindsey, Ohio in 1898, Robert W. Thomas was a son of Ohio natives Mary Ann Thomas (1857-1924) and William A. Thomas (1861-1847), who was the adopted son of Samuel Transue (1832-1926), a native of Easton, Pennsylvania who had served with the 47th Pennsylvania Volunteer Infantry during the American Civil War.

 The family moved to Fremont, Ohio when Red Thomas was young.
 After completing two years of junior high school he took a job at the Herbrand Corporation, a manufacturer of vehicle springs and suspension systems, instead of continuing to high school.

 Baseball career

 Thomas began his baseball career as a ballplayer with the Industrial League in Fremont.
 In 1919, he joined a professional team in Little Rock, Arkansas that was part of minor league baseball's Southern Association.
 Departing from that team in June 1919, he moved on to a Western Association team based in Okmulgee, Oklahoma, staying there until June 1920 when he joined the team in Henryetta, Oklahoma as a catcher who batted .329.
 After switching to the outfield in 1921 and racking up a batting average of .349, he signed a contract with the Chicago Cubs for US$350 per month.
 Documenting the early success of Thomas with the Cubs, The Daily Oklahoman reported in its September 26, 1921 edition:

 "Red Thomas, Chicago's recruit outfielder from Henryetta, Okla., was the hero in the double victory of Chicago over Boston today ... going twelve innings, and the scores being 4 to 3 and 8 to 7.
 Thomas' single in the last inning of the initial contest sent two runs home for a victory, and he started the rally in the last inning of the second contest with a double, and scored on a single...."

 Interviewed in 1927 for a Fremont Messenger article, Thomas described his initial experience with the Cubs:

 "When I appeared on the field for my first major league game against Brooklyn I was the proudest fellow in the land.
 My dream way back there in the old Lindsey town was realized.
 I was a major leaguer."

 After batting .356 over 17 games for the team, he struggled with illness during the Cubs' spring training on Catalina Island, California in 1922, and was sent back to the minor league team in Henryetta on May 1 of that year, but was not well enough to return to the lineup until August.
 Thomas quickly displayed his batting and fielding prowess, however, in a game against Springfield.
 According to the September 1, 2022 edition of The Springfield News: